bzub/sidero/docs/website/content/docs/v0.1/Configuration/serverclasses.md

 Server classes are a way to group distinct server resources.
 The "qualifiers" key allows the administrator to specify criteria upon which to group these servers.
-There are currently four keys: `cpu`, `systemInformation`, `labelSelectors`, and `labelSelector`.
+There are currently three keys: `cpu`, `systemInformation`, and `labelSelector`.
 Each of these keys accepts a list of entries.
 The top level keys are a "logical AND", while the lists under each key are a "logical OR".
 Qualifiers that are not specified are not evaluated.

 An example: